taggatron/Photosynthesisfarmer/README.md

 **🌿 Happy Farming! 🌿**

-*Build your cannabis empire from seed to harvest in this comprehensive farming simulation.*
+*Build your hemp empire from seed to harvest in this comprehensive farming simulation.*